Dust in the Wind

 "Dust in the Wind" is a song recorded by American progressive rock band Kansas and written by band member Kerry Livgren, first released on their 1977 album Point of Know Return.

 The song peaked at No. 6 on the Billboard Hot 100 the week of April 22, 1978, making it Kansas's only single to reach the top ten in the US.
 The 45-rpm single was certified Gold for sales of one million units by the RIAA shortly after the height of its popularity as a hit single.
-More than 25 years later, the RIAA certified Gold the digital download format of the song, which is Kansas' only single to be certified gold as of September 17, 2008.

-Kansas version
+The song was certified 3× Platinum by the RIAA on November 26, 2019, which makes it the second song by the band to reach platinum after "Carry on Wayward Son."

 Inspiration

 The title of the song is a Bible reference, paraphrasing Ecclesiastes:

 A meditation on mortality and the inevitability of death, the lyrical theme bears a striking resemblance to the biblical passages Genesis 3:19 ("...for dust thou art, and unto dust shalt thou return.") and Ecclesiastes 3:20 ("All go to one place.
 All are from the dust, and to dust all return.").

-The phrase "dust in the wind" occurs in Psalms 18:43 ("I ground [my enemies] like dust on the face of the wind...").
-It is similar to the famous opening lines of the Japanese war epic The Tale of the Heike ("...the mighty fall at last, and they are as dust before the wind.") and from a book of Native American poetry, which includes the line "for all we are is dust in the wind."
+The phrase "dust in the wind" occurs in a book of Native American poetry, which includes the line "for all we are is dust in the wind."
+It is also similar to both Psalms 18:42 ("I ground [my enemies] like dust on the face of the wind...") and the famous opening lines of the Japanese war epic The Tale of the Heike, "...the mighty fall at last, and they are as dust before the wind."